Friday, May 23, 2025

 Textiles are easy to produce and transport, and the market for them is inexhaustible.* They lead to seeking dyes and dye stabilizers, beget new sources of capital and bring the emergence of weavers and dyers.

-* For their importance in a partly African neighborhood in Paris, please click
+* For their role in a partly African neighborhood in Paris, please click

 When textiles appear